Principled Latent Diffusion for Graphs via Laplacian Autoencoders: Additional Background and Notations

 In practice, the true velocity field $v_t$ is intractable.
 FM therefore relies on conditional probability paths $p_t(\vec{x} \mid \vec{x}_1)$ for which the conditional velocity $u_t(\vec{x} \mid \vec{x}_1)$ can be computed in closed form.
 A standard choice is the linear interpolation

 with corresponding velocity

-To train a generative model, the intractable $v_t$ is replaced by a neural network $v_\theta(t,\vec{x})$, with parameters $\theta$ that learns to match the conditional velocities $u_t$.
+To train a generative model, the intractable $v_t$ is replaced by a neural network $v_\theta(t,\vec{x})$, with parameters $\theta$ that learn to match the conditional velocities $u_t$.
 This is achieved by minimizing the \new{conditional flow-matching loss}

 This formulation avoids integrating the ODE during training, which makes FM both efficient and straightforward to implement.
 After training, new samples are obtained by combining the learned velocity field $v_\theta$ from $t=0$ to $t=1$, yielding $\vec{x}_1 \sim p_1$ deterministically.
 We refer to \citet{lipman2024flow} for a comprehensive description of the framework.
 Since flow matching and Gaussian diffusion are essentially equivalent, we use the two terms interchangeably~\citep{gao2025diffusionmeetsflow}.